abdulmanafpv/Face-Biometric-Live-Streaming-Web-App/README.md

 ## About

-This is a Web App used  for detecting peoples Emotion, Gender, Race and Name
+This is a Web App used  for detecting peoples Emotion, Gender, Race and Name.
+So this Web App helps very well for catching thiefs and criminal peoples

 ## Images
 ![Screenshot (79)](https://user-images.githubusercontent.com/84491967/170695081-29a5385d-4ed8-45f8-be4d-b3f54afb1097.png)